 Did you know that in 2012 Great Smoky Mountains National Park reported visitation of some 9.6 million people?
 That once again makes our own backyard the most visited national park in the country.
 Second place?
 The Grand Canyon, with a paltry 4.5 million.

 Event planners worldwide must answer several questions during their coordination process regardless of the nature of the event.
 Can the facility accommodate our needs for meeting and exhibition space?
 Is lodging and good food available on-site or nearby?
 Are there recreational activities nearby?
 And lastly, is the location easy to reach?
-Sevierville Events Center answers "yes" to all these questions and more.
+Sevierville Convention Center answers "yes" to all these questions and more.

 Wintertime in the Smokies looks just like a picture postcard with the beautiful combination of crisp, white snow and majestic mountains.
 During this time of year there's a chill in the air and a number of exciting ways to enjoy the winter wonderland.
 Sometimes, though, freezing fingers and toes bring a longing for warmer weather and fun in the sun.
 Now you can break out your bathing suit and enjoy the best of summer in the middle of winter when you visit the indoor water park at The Resort at Governor's Crossing.
 Located in Pigeon Forge, there are over 50,000 gallons of water that make up this aqua adventure including slides, water sports, hot tubs and saunas.

 Smoky Mountain Vacation Info and Stone Oak Web Design, Inc .
 All Rights Reserved.